MrFiftyFifty/MrFiftyFifty/README.md

 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)

- ### <div align="center">Node.js developer with over 4 years ofexperience.
+ ### <div align="center">Developer with over 4 years ofexperience.
 Proficient in modern languages and frameworks, specializing in developing scalablebackend systems and designing APIs.
 Experienced in integrations and performance optimization.
 Quick learner of new technologies and effectiveteam player.</div>

 </td></tr></table>